matanryngler/legit/README.md

 To replicate this project, you'll need the following software installed on your machine:

 - **Docker**: Docker was used to containerize the Keycloak service and the Flask application, ensuring a consistent and reproducible environment.
 Docker can be downloaded from the [official website](https://www.docker.com/products/docker-desktop).
 - **Docker Compose**: Docker Compose is a tool for running multi-container Docker applications.
-It was instrumental in managing and
+It was instrumental in managing and coordinating the Keycloak and Flask containers.
+Docker Compose comes pre-installed with Docker Desktop.
 ## Instructions to Run

 1. Clone the repository and navigate to the project directory.